 Another remark related to the measures of social embeddedness adopted in our analysis is that they can be quantified right away after a bug report is submitted.
-As we show in the paper, this works well for OSS communities that have accumulated enough samples to apply machine learning techniques.
+As we show in the text, this works well for OSS communities that have accumulated enough samples to apply machine learning techniques.
 Therefore the extension of this methodology to newly born communities remains a challenge.

-A possible reason of concern is the fact that we use a fixed-size window of 30 days to construct the networks used in our analysis.
-Although we have obtained high accuracy results for this particular choice of window size, we are further investigating whether tuning this parameter to each community independently will further increase performance.
+A possible reason of concern is the fact that we use a fixed size window of 30 days to construct the networks used in our analysis.
+Although we have obtained high accuracy results for this particular choice of window size, we are further investigating whether tuning this parameter to each community independently will increase performance.

 Finally, the application of machine learning comes at the risk of overfitting data by using a too large fraction of training data.
 In order to avoid this pitfall, we limited the fraction of randomly chosen training data to 5.0%.
-To foster the reproducibility of our results and to facilitate the implementation of similar approaches of social awareness in practical support infrastructures, the source code of the SVM classifier (written in the R language) as well as the data sets studied in our analysis are available online1.